 - 2 gallons water total

-- One fresh turkey, any size (If frozen, thaw 2-3 days before in the refrigerator)
+- one fresh turkey, any size (If frozen, thaw 4 days before in the refrigerator)

-Place the turkey, breast side up in the center rack.
-Roast in the oven for about 13 minutes per pound for an un-stuffed turkey, or until the internal temperature of the deepest part of the breast reaches 175°F.
+- Place the turkey, breast side up in the center rack on a flat rack in a shallow roasting pan 2 to 2½ inches deep.
+Roast in the oven for about 13 minutes per pound for an un-stuffed turkey, or until the internal temperature of the deepest part of the breast reaches 170°F.

-Baste the turkey with the pan juices every 45 minutes.
-When the thermometer reaches 175°F in the deepest part of the breast, remove from oven and let it rest for 15 – 20 minutes before carving.
+- Baste the turkey with the pan juices every 45 minutes.
+When the thermometer reaches 170°F in the deepest part of the breast, remove from oven and let it rest for 15 - 20 minutes before carving.